 * Financials falter, day after leading market rally

-* Dow closes lower for 9th time in 10 sessions
+* Dow edges down, set for 9th down day in 10 sessions

 * Vertex soars on success of cystic fibrosis treatment

 * Dow down 0.15 pct, S&P up 0.12 pct, Nasdaq up 0.36 pct (Updates to late afternoon)

 March 29 (Reuters) - The benchmark S&P 500 edged up on Wednesday as the stronger energy sector and soaring shares of Vertex Pharmaceuticals offset declines in financial shares and investors began looking ahead to first-quarter earnings season.

 The Dow Jones Industrial Average edged lower, falling for the ninth session out of the past 10.

 Investors have been assessing what the Republicans' failure to pass a healthcare bill means for tax reform and the rest of President Donald Trump's agenda, hopes for which have helped drive stocks to record highs.